MrMinemeet/Eugen/README.md

 3. Create a file called `managers.txt` and add your unique discord username (the name that replaced the `name#number`) to it.
 4. Set the previously received token as the environment variable `EUGEN_BOT_TOKEN`.g
 5. Start the bot by executing the downloaded `.jar` file with `java -jar eugen-<version>.jar`.
 This should start the bot and you should see Eugen being online in your server.

+# Future Plans
+* Notify new users about the bot's existence and how to use it.
+(See `send_user_join_info` branch)
+* Handle more than 50 courses, as the current limit is 50 channels per category.
+Solution: Split the courses into multiple same-sized categories.